Sapient-Predictive-Analytics/Data-Driven_Catalyst/Project_Catalyst.md

 ### What is Project Catalyst exactly and how to make it more Data-Driven
 [Project Catalyst](https://projectcatalyst.io/)

-`Work in Progress - Project will go live around September/October 2024`

 *This project invites community participation and contribution.
 Contact us to become a contributor on Github or send us your feedback and ideas.*

 According to the Project Catalyst [Knowledge Base](https://docs.projectcatalyst.io/) "Project Catalyst is the world’s largest decentralized innovation engine for solving real-world challenges.Project Catalyst is the world’s largest decentralized innovation engine for solving real-world challenges."
 It has produced hundreds of decentralized addition to its own ecosystem and contributed massively to the growth of Cardano tooling, dApps and use cases.
 Community-sponsored initiatives proliferate and now probably the single best source for information about past funds and proposals is no longer top-down but provided by [Lido Nation's Catalyst Explorer](https://www.lidonation.com/en/catalyst-explorer/) which will be an important source for any data-driven project in addition to the IdeaScale platform, Catalyst's own website and governance data sharing like Google Drive.